robb-j/gruber/http/index.md

 });
 ```

-Depending on the platform you're running on you can use the FetchRouter with the platform's HTTP server.
+Depending on the platform you're running on you can use the `FetchRouter` with the platform's HTTP server.
 See [Deno](/deno/#http) or [Node.js](/node/#http) for more.

+Other notable parts of the HTTP module are:

+- [CORS](#cors) — a development utility for applying CORS headers
+- [ServerSentEventStream](#serversenteventstream) — for streaming [Server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) responses using the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API)
+- [HTTPError](#httperror) — a custom error subclass for throwing HTTP errors directly in routes

+There is also the **unstable** [AuthorizationService](#authorizationservice) checking request authorization